sumchuenli/sumchuenli.github.io/_pages/about.md

   <tr>
     <td>My goal to be able to articulate and explain the steps towards my vision for human progress.
 My purpose is to love universally and dedicate to a vision for a better humanity.</td>
     <td><ul>
-    <li>History.
-Learning from big history and criticising it like Foucault.</li>
     <li>Philanthropy.
 Understanding how progress has actually been realised.</li>
-    <li>Philosophy/Theology.
+    <li>Philosophy/Theology/History.
 Looking at humanity in the first principles, what human nature is and the ideals that are innate to us.</li>
     </ul></td>
     <td><ul>
     <li>blah</li>